 The truly fated nature of astrology:

-It was not until October 2013, that I had a breakthrough and met my teacher Ernst Wilhelm.
+It was not until October 2013, that I had a breakthrough and met my teacher, Ernst Wilhelm.
 I first contacted Ernst to also get a reading.
-Since he was very heavily booked, he put me on his queue.
+Since he was very heavily booked, he put me in his queue.
 Meanwhile, I read an article on his website which encouraged people to be their own astrologer.
-Without even having any second thoughts I signed up for his courses as Ernst’s philosophies about astrology struck a chord with my own.
-Ernst is one of the best teachers I have come across and his teachings were very easy to grasp.
-As a result it solidified my foundation and as of today I have completed all his courses.
-During my studies under Ernst I realized that I have a very good combination to be an astrologer and astrology will be a very big player in my life.
-Currently I am also independently pursuing my studies and research in this vast field.
+Without even having any second thoughts, I signed up for his courses, as Ernst’s philosophies about astrology struck a chord with my own.
+Ernst is one of the best teachers I have come across, and his teachings were very easy to grasp.
+As a result, it solidified my foundation and as of today, I have completed all his courses.
+During my studies under Ernst, I realized that I have a very good combination to be an astrologer and astrology will be a very big player in my life.
+Currently, I am also independently pursuing my studies and research in this vast field.

-With respect to readings, I don’t believe in quantity but would like to give importance to quality of work.
+With respect to readings, I don’t believe in quantity, but would like to give importance to the quality of work.
 My current focus is predominantly on researching new techniques of prediction and testing already documented techniques to qualify and quantify this great esoteric knowledge.
 Since all this takes place adjacent to my professional research career, there is very little time to do many readings.
-However, during a relaxed weekend I am able to handle 1-2 charts at best.
+However, during a relaxed weekend, I am able to handle 1-2 charts at best.
 Due to my busy professional work schedules, I am only available for online consultation.
-You will receive your reading as an mp3 file or document and all correspondence will be via email.
+You will receive your reading as a mp3 file or document, and all correspondence will be via email.